peterjc/biopython_workshop/writing_sequence_files/README.rst

 each time round the loop when we called ``SeqIO.write(...)`` to save one record, it overwrote the existing data.

-The solution is to handle opening and closing the file explicitly, using a *file handle*.
+The solution is to open and close the file explicitly, using a *file handle*.
+The ``SeqIO`` functions are happy to work with either filenames (strings) or file handles, and this is a case where the  more low-level handle is useful.

 Here's a working version of the script, save this as ``length_filter.py``:

 .. sourcecode:: python